All Episodes

 No, I don't mind it at all.

-They're the worst things I've been called by far, and actually, it elevates my status.
+They're worse things I've been called by far.

-You know that, Art.
+You know that, Art, after all.

-But, no, I think one of the problems with ufology, if we can call it that, is that everybody's brother is an expert, they read two books, they carry a briefcase, and they're away from home, and suddenly they're an expert, and I've had people say, oh, I've read everything you've written, and you talk to them for two minutes, and you realize they've read one paper, and I've written 70, you know.
+And I've had people say, oh, I've read everything you've written, and you talk to them for two minutes, and you realize I've read one paper, and I've written 70, you know.

-So, no, I don't mind it at all, and I think part of the problem today with ufology is that even the people who have a serious interest don't seem to be aware of how much acceptance there is for the idea of flying saucer reality.
+And I think part of the problem today with ufology is that even the people who have a serious interest don't seem to be aware of how much acceptance there is for the idea of flying saucer reality.

-I noticed that the Popular Science article says an astonishing 48% of the people, an astonishing, astounding number of Americans, I'll read it, believe that spaceships have visited our planet even though
+I noticed that the popular science article says an astonishing 48% of the people, an astounding number of Americans, I'll read it, believe that spaceships have visited our planet, even though no physical evidence of this exists.

-thus leaving the impression that 52 percent say they're not.
+They say 48% of Americans believe UFOs are real, thus leaving the impression that 52% say they're not.

-percent said they're not.
-No opinion.
+Only 31% said they're not.

-Yeah, they leave that one out, generally.
+Yeah, they leave that one out generally.

 Yeah, they do.

-And I've been on shows where they take polls, television shows and stuff, you know, where you call in a certain number to say yes or no to a question, and you think the government's covering up the facts about flying saucers?
+And I've been on shows where they take polls, television shows and stuff, you know, where you call in a certain number to say yes or no to a question.

 92% agreed with that.